 Sl.
-No Project Phase/Activity Potential Impacts Proposed Mitigation Measures Responsibility 8 Drainage of storm water Water/Soil Pollution • All internal drainage channels from the substation site would be connected to a peripheral site drainage channel. • The peripheral site drainage channel would be provided with a sedimentation tank and oil-water separator to prevent sediments and oil & grease to be carried away by the runoff. • Storm water drainage should not be discharged to into any agricultural field.
-Contractor 9 Handling and disposal of waste Water/Soil Pollution The municipal solid waste would be composted in composting pits • Authorization for hazardous waste generation (used transformer oil) should be obtained from the Jharkhand State Pollution Control Board (1); • Hazardous waste need to be disposed through CPCB/PCB authorised recyclers; • Annual return [Form 4 Hazardous and Other Wastes (Management and Transboundary Movement) Rules, 2016] to be submitted to JSPCB.
-JUSNL Subdivision Office JUSNL Subdivision Office 10 Storage and handling of SF6 Emission of most potent GHG causing climate change Procedure would be put in place for storage, handling and refilling of SF6 gas cylinders.
+No. Project Phase /Activity Potential Impacts Proposed Mitigation Measures Responsibility Operation and Maintenance 7 Drainage of storm water Water/Soil Pollution • All internal drainage channels from the substation site would be connected to a peripheral site drainage channel. • The peripheral site drainage channel would be provided with a sedimentation tank and oil-water separator to prevent sediments and oil & grease to be carried away by the runoff. • Storm water drainage should not be discharged to into any agricultural field and irrigation canal.
+Contractor 8.1.i Handling and disposal of Municipal solid waste Water/Soil Pollution • The municipal solid waste would be composted in composting pits JUSNL Subdivision Office 8.1.ii Handling and disposal of Hazardous waste • Authorization for hazardous waste generation (used transformer oil) should be obtained from the Jharkhand State Pollution Control Board (1); • Hazardous waste need to be disposed through CPCB/PCB authorised recyclers; • Annual return [Form 4 Hazardous and Other Wastes (Management and Transboundary Movement) Rules, 2016] to be submitted to JSPCB.
+JUSNL Subdivision Office 9 Storage and handling of SF6 in case of GIS Emission of most potent GHG causing climate change Procedure would be put in place for storage, handling and refilling of SF6 gas cylinders.
 Every refill would be documented and any unusual variation in gas volume would be reported to JPSIP for review and rectification.
 Each and every leakage will be promptly detected, addressed and documented and reported to the JUSNL Management.
-JUSNL Subdivision Office 11 Occupational health and safety of staff Injury/ mortality to staff during O&M work During the testing and charging of electrical lines and substation, electricity insulating protective equipment like footwear (ISO 20345: 2004 Part-2), rubber gloves (IS 4770: 1991) would be provided to workers.
-In JUSNL Subdivision Office
+JUSNL Subdivision Office